ballerina-platform/.github/profile/README.md

 </h1>

-[Ballerina](https://ballerina.io/) is a statically typed, open-source cloud-native programming language developed and supported by [WSO2](https://wso2.com/).
+[Ballerina](https://ballerina.io/) is an open-source cloud-native programming language optimized for integration.
+It is developed and supported by [WSO2](https://wso2.com/).

 With Ballerina, you can easily develop microservices, API endpoints and integrations, and any other application for the cloud.
 Additionally, Ballerina has all the general-purpose